jpincas/tormenta/README.md

 ## Features

-- Uses good old JSON for serialisation of data
+- JSON for serialisation of data using `jsoniter` for speed
-- `jsoniter` for faster marshalling/unmarshalling of structs to JSON
 - Date-stamped UUIDs mean no need to maintain an ID counter, and
 - You get date range querying and 'created at' field baked in
 - Simple basic API for saving and retrieving your objects
+- Option to skip saving of any field, independently of `json` struct tags
 - Automatic indexing on all fields (can be skipped)
 - Option to index by individual words in strings (split index)
 - More complex querying of indices including exact matches, text prefix, ranges, reverse, limit, offset and order by